Current Lesson

 • Stripe - This payment processor can be used for automatic payment collection and is ideal for subscription pricing and payment plans.

 • Paypal - If you use it for a one-time purchase price then they will not receive an invoice, the money will be deducted automatically.
-Paypal is now available on Subscription prices with some limitations.
-See more info below
+We can't charge people automatically for payment plans unless you activate PayPal subscriptions (which are only available in Skyrocket plan).
+To activate PayPal for subscription prices (with some limitations).
+See more info on this guide

 • EasyPay - Process payments, credit cards, electronic checks, and ACH transactions.
 Popular among high ticket coaches, consultants, and service businesses.

-• Quickpay and MobilePay - For customers based in Denmak or Danish bank account holders only.
+• Quickpay and MobilePay - For customers based in Denmark or Danish bank account holders only.
 Learn more on how to set it up here.

 • Other payment processors - Simplero is able to work with over 60 different payment gateways via Spreedly.
 We don't strongly recommend this payment processor as we have very little control over Spreedly gateways, but it is there for you if you wish :)